kokovidis/portfolio_temp/Coursework/Electives/E-government/readme.md

-For the project of E-government we have created a model to describe any greek public body.
+For the project of E-government we have created a model to define the attributes that can describe any greek public body.

-A problem-based project, where we had the chance through weekly meetings to contribute to a wider project.
+A problem-based project, where we had the chance through weekly meetings to contribute to research project H2020 OpenGovIntelligence.

-The final report (35 pages - in Greek language), after an extensive research on files regarding public bodies in Greece and other countries, concludes that a public body, can consist of five main categories of attributes.
+After scraping different documents regarding the public bodies in Greece and other countries, we conclude that a public body, can consist of five main categories of attributes.
 These are:

-1. The public body
+__1. The public body (name, contact details, etc.)__

-2. Area of supervision
+__2. Area of supervision__

-3. Geograhpic base of public body
+__3. Geograhpic base of public body__

-4. Thematic categorization
+__4. Thematic categorization__

-5. Legal form
+__5. Legal form__

 After an exhaustive discussion we came up with several attributes for each category.

-For Administrative categorization we concluded on:
+For the public body category we defined the following:

 * Abbreviation
 * Form date